yoyoberenguer/EPROM/README.md

 ### Programming pulse

 The EPROM SMT27C256 datasheet requires 95 - 100 micro seconds for the chip Enable program pulse width to write a single word.
 This value may vary for each memory type and device operation mode.
 To comply with a larger number of products, the writing pulse width will be variable to match the component programming requirement.

-As the minimal programming pulse cannot be below 95us this will give us a reference for the theorital maximum frequency that can be delivered to the EPROM to remain within its functional caracteristics.
+As the minimal programming pulse cannot be below 95us this will give us a reference for the theorital maximum programming pulse frequency that can be delivered to the EPROM to remain within its functional caracteristics.

-Based on the minimal period of 95us the maximum frequency is around 10Khz (not taking into account the propagation delays and the rise and fall times of the signals) for the chip SMT27C256. with a fixed time of 95us per word, the best timing for programming the SMT27C256 would be 32768 * 100us ≈ 3.2 seconds This is by far an extrapolation and to stay within a safe margin, we will use a lower frequency to take into account the rise and fall times of each signals and the various chip access time (data bus and address line)
+Based on consecutives minimal period of 95us the maximum frequency is around 10Khz (without taking into account the propagation delays and the rise and fall times of the signals) for the chip SMT27C256.

+with a fixed time of 95us per word, the best timing for programming the SMT27C256 would be 32768 * 100us ≈ 3.2 seconds
+This is by far an extrapolation and to stay within a safe margin for reliability, we will use a lower frequency to take into account the rise and fall times of each signals and the various chip access time (data bus and address line)

+Note that the chp TMS27C512 and SMT27C512 have respectively programming modes call **SNAP!
+Pulse programming** & **PRESTO II Programming Algorithm**

+Programming with PRESTO II involves the application of a sequence of 100μs program pulses to each byte until a correct verify occurs.
+During programming and verify operation, a MARGIN MODE circuit is automatically activated in order to guarantee that each cell is programmed with enough margin.
+No overprogram pulse is applied since the verify in MARGIN MODE provides necessary margin to each programmed cell.

 Considerations:

 ```
 Programming pulse must be adjustable and within component specification (95 - 100 us)
+The programming pulse is an active low signal impulse of few micro-secondes 5 - 0v sent to the pin NOT E (pin 20)
 ```